michaelloudermilk/ml/Discovery-Troubleshooting.md

     enable

-Find UNMS info in support info
+Find UNMS info in a support info

     show tech-support system

 ### **airMAX**

     less /var/log/messages

+### **airCube**

+You can download support info via UI.
+It's a small blue lifebuoy icon.

 ## Where to find UNMS logs